Burbrege History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
-The name Burbrege comes from when the family lived in Derbyshire, and held a family seat at the village of Burbage.
+The ancient roots of the Burbrege family name are in the Anglo-Saxon culture.
+The name Burbrege comes from when the family lived in Leicestershire, and held a family seat at the village of Burbage.
 There is also a Burbage Brook in Padley Gorge, Derbyshire.
 The surname is derived from the Old English form of Burbage on the Wye, which means someone who lived at the brook or valley of the burg.
-Burbage is a parish in Leicestershire and a village and civil parish in the Vale of Pewsey, Wiltshire, but it is the Derbyshire village that the surname originates.

 Early Origins of the Burbrege family

 The surname Burbrege was first found in Leicestershire at Burbage, a chapelry, in the parish of AstonFlamville, union of Hinckley, hundred of Sparkenhoe.
 Alternatively the name could have been from Burbage, a parish, in the union of Pewsey, hundred of Kinwardstone, Marlborough and Ramsbury in Wiltshire.

 This web page shows only a small excerpt of our Burbrege research.
 Another 146 words (10 lines of text) covering the years 1597, 1576, 1567, 1619, 1531, 1597, 1566, 1636, 1567, 1619, 1607, 1631 and 1653 are included under the topic Early Burbrege History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Burbrege has appeared include Burbage, Burbidge, Burbyche, Burbridge and others.

 Early Notables of the Burbrege family (pre 1700)